 It’s still pupping season at Children’s Pool Beach in La Jolla.
 While the beach is closed, you can still see the babies from the boardwalk.
 Read my guide on how to see the La Jolla seals.

-Check Out Our Tide Pools
+Check Our Tide Pools

 March is one of the last months with minus tides during daylight hours.
 Check the tide charts.